Nebrethar/Docs-Diversity-Inclusion-Badging/.github/ISSUE_TEMPLATE/project-submission.md

 ## Issue Tracker

+_How well does the project issue tracker setup to invite new contributors, skilled contributors, non-technical contributors?_

 Explain how you use an issue tracker to invite new contributors, skilled contributors, non-technical contributors.

 You may provide a link to a public document, or post your explanation in this issue.